 “They said they don’t have an issue with me at all, but they asked who my manager is,” Gonzalez Szigriszt said.
 “They said they didn’t have any record of him.”

 Gonzalez Szigriszt told her manager, who refused to provide paperwork.
-The situation broke their client/manager relationship and revealed a new revelation: the man she believed to be a manager wasn’t a manager at all.
+The situation broke their client/manager relationship.

 It was the beginning of 2016, and Gonzalez Szigriszt’s visa was expiring.
 She needed new representation—fast—not just for her career but to sponsor her stay in the US.